 One of the city's most anticipated spring events, the 195th Montreal St. Patrick's Day Parade is scheduled to begin at 12:00 p.m. on Sunday, March 18, 2018.
 The parade is made possible by the United Irish Societies of Montreal who've been organizing the procession since 1928.

 Years past have had the parade start at the corner of du Fort and Ste.
 Catherine Street, with it proceeding along Ste.

 Catherine until it reaches Phillips Square, but due to construction, the route is changing for 2018 to de Maisonneuve Boulevard.
 Check 2018 route details directly with Montreal St. Patrick's Day parade organizers.

 How Long Does the Montreal St. Patrick's Day Parade Parade Last?

 Attendees can expect the particularly jovial and animated parade to last about two hours, maybe three.

 What Goes on Before and After the Parade?

-A LOT.
 Several Irish pubs in the downtown area serve breakfast and Irish coffee prior to the parade, followed by live music after the parade.
 Here's a list of Irish pub highlights from 2017 to give you an idea.
 But just bear in mind that downtown area Irish pubs get really packed post-parade, so packed, they overflow with lineups.
 But there's a way around the chaos.
 Find out how to beat the crowds.
 You might also consider check out the Irish pub scene a day earlier, on Saturday.